rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.adapters.plm/documentation.md

 What are the configurations a user has to provide?

 ## Output
-How do the events your data sink emits look like?
+How do the events your data processor emits look like?